Whats all the fuss about Aluminium Radiators?

 It’s all well and good finding the latest modern designer radiator in a contemporary textured finish that suits your room just right.
 But what about performance?
 After all, radiators have to be practical.
 Here at Geyser, we strive to bring you innovative radiator designs coupled with excellent, economical outputs.
 One without the other simply doesn’t cut it.

 When renovating a modern home, the decisions are endless.
 Finding furniture and accessories to complement your taste and interior can be hard, but we’ve made finding your ideal radiator easy.
 With that in mind, we’ve made sure that regardless of your individual style, the radiator you choose will heat your space efficiently.
-This has been achieved by committing to more and more aluminium radiator designs, such as the Torpedo and the Aero.
+This has been achieved by committing to more and more aluminium radiator designs, such as our Torpedo, Aero, Motif,Venn and Orb range

 The advantages of using aluminium as a base material for radiators are innumerable.
 The initial cost may be slightly higher for some aluminium ranges, but don’t let that put you off.
 The savings you make in the long run will far outweigh the price tag.